 - Additional items and/or services may be added at any time up to the ceremony date, subject to availability.

 - Cancellation of any services or item must be done more than 60 days before the ceremony date to avoid cancellation penalties.
-Any cancellation at any time fee will be subject to the cancellation clause contained in our Terms and Conditions document.
+Any cancellation at any time will be subject to the cancellation clause per our Terms and Conditions document.
 The initial deposit in non refundable.

 What happens next?

-- When we are at within 30 days of your ceremony we will reach out to you as
+- When we are within 30 days of your ceremony we will reach out to you as necessary.

 - 7 days before the ceremony we will send you a confirmation with your minister’s name and contact information.